infinum/wordpress-handbook/Security in WordPress/Security.md

-When working on enterprise projects, it is vital to follow the recommended security practices.
+When working on enterprise projects, it is vital to follow recommended security practices.
 Security and risk assessment are a crucial part of software development.
 Security is also everyone's job and should be embedded in every business process and operation.

 ## Core concepts